data science practitioner

 Collected quotes that influenced my opinion on how learning, inference, and science should be.

 One thing Grothendieck said was that one should never try to prove anything that is not almost obvious.
 This does not mean that one should not be ambitious in choosing things to work on.
-Rather, “if you don’t see that what you are working on is almost obvious, then you are not ready to work on that yet,” explained Arthur Ogus of the University of California at Berkeley.
+Rather, “if you don’t see that what you are working on is almost obvious, then you are not ready to work on that yet,” explained Arthur Ogus of UC Berkeley.

 A mathematician, like a painter or a poet, is a maker of patterns.
 If his patterns are more permanent than theirs, it is because they are made with ideas. ...
 The mathematician’s patterns, like the painter’s or the poet’s must be beautiful; the ideas like the colours or the words, must fit together in a harmonious way.

 A good solution improves the balances, symmetries, or harmonies within a pattern — it is a qualitative solution — rather than enlarging or complicating some part of a pattern at the expense or in neglect of the rest.